Best Python Data Engineering Companies 2026: 15 Firms Ranked

 STX Next

-Europe's largest Python-focused engineering partner, now with a dedicated data engineering practice
+Europe's largest Python-focused engineering partner, with a dedicated data engineering practice

 STX Next's data engineering work spans lakehouse platform builds, real-time data processing, and cloud-native data architectures.
 The company holds ISO 27001 certification and AWS Advanced Tier Services partnership status.
 Public case studies include data warehouse implementation for technology companies, data management system development with BI tool migration, and data platform work for financial services firms.
 Clutch reviews specifically reference data engineering, pipeline development, and Python expertise with a 4.7+ rating across 100+ reviews.